-If you decide to cancel your course we will charge a fee:
+If you decide to cancel your course near to the arrival date (but outside the 14 day cancellation period) we will charge a fee:

-• If you cancel up to 21 days before the course begins, you will lose any deposit that you have paid
+- If you cancel up to 21 days before the course begins, you will lose the 15% deposit and registration fee

-• If you cancel 2 days or less before your course starts, you will 100% of the total fees
+- If you cancel 7 days or less before your course start date, you will lose 100% of the total fees

 Activities and Excursions

-Students must buy their own insurance during their stay at International House Manchester.
-The school cannot accept responsibility for any losses during your time at the school.
+Students are strongly advised to arrange their own travel/ health insurance for their stay in the UK.
+The school cannot accept responsibility for any losses or any medical costs incurred during your time at the school.

 None of our staff, home stay providers or students should ever be subject to abusive, offensive or unacceptable behaviour.
-If a student does this, we can permanently exclude him or her or cancel their course.
+If a student behaves in an unacceptable manner, or infringes our policies in any way, we can decide to permanently exclude him or her or cancel their course.
 There will be no refund or reimbursement in this situation.

 Internet Use in Host Family and in School